About the course

 The Master of Philosophy in Music (Musicology) introduces a broad range of current methodologies and approaches in music scholarship.

 The first year of the course is identical to that of the MSt in Music (Musicology).
+The main teaching and coursework is done in the first two terms and the third is reserved for completion of assessed work.

 In order to proceed into the second year of the MPhil, you will normally need to obtain an average of 65% for your first year work overall, and a mark of over 70 in your dissertation.